EdApp by SafetyCulture

 1. Understand your target customer’s psychographics

 You’d want to ask yourself: What do your customers mostly buy?
 What goes with it?
 What season is your product popular?
 Where are those products placed?
-How’re they packaged?
-What other factors come into play from the point someone enters your store to their decision of buying from you?
+How are they packaged?
+What other factors come into play from the point someone enters your store to their decision to buy from you?

 2. Competitor analysis